Porges/ways-to-play/src/about.md

 I was somewhat inspired by (but make no claim to approaching) W. G. Sebald’s
 <cite>Rings of Saturn</cite>; games are a foothold for climbing inside other
 cultures and other times.

+> In order to form a just estimation of the character of any particular people,
+> it is absolutely necessary to investigate the sports and pastimes most
+> generally prevalent among them. — @Strutt

 ## A note on languages…